VectorInstitute/pmc-data-extraction/openpmcvl/foundation/README.md

 ln -s path/to/where/jsonl/files/are/stored/captions path/to/where/jsonl/files/are/stored/processed/captions
 ```
 The above command saves the cleaned entries in `jsonl` files in new directory called `processed` under `license-dir`.
-Then, it creates symbolic links to folders containing the figures and captions insided the `processed` folder.
+Then, it creates symbolic links to folders containing the figures and captions inside the `processed` folder.

 After cleaning the data, you can split them into train, validation and test sets by running:
 ```bash